19hours/sg-statutes/Acts/Central Provident Fund Act.md

 “medisave account” means a medisave account maintained under section 13;

-“member of the Fund” or “member” means any person to whose credit any amount is standing in the Fund and includes a person who contributes to the Fund voluntarily in accordance with section 13B;
+“member of the Fund” or “member” means any person to whose credit any amount is standing in the Fund, or for whom any account in the Fund is maintained for any of the purposes of this Act, and includes a person who contributes to the Fund voluntarily in accordance with section 13B;

+[18/2009 wef 01/09/2009]

 “minimum sum” means the sum referred to in section 15(6)(a);